connervieira/Bubble/DOCUMENTATION.md

 ## Quick Setup

 *Warning: This method of setup isn't tested, and is likely to not work.
-It is highly recommended that you complete the full setup explained in the 'Typical Installation and Setup' section*
+It is highly recommended that you complete the full setup explained in the 'Typical Installation and Setup' section.*

 1. To quickly set up Bubble, copy Bubble's root directory into your Download's folder, such that it can be accessed at `~/Downloads/bubble`.
 2. Next, run this command.
 You may need to enter your root password several times.